PrefectHQ/prefect/docs/tutorials/projects.md

 !!! tip "Projects require workers"
     Note that using a project to manage your deployments requires the use of workers.
+In this tutorial we will assume you have set up two work pools each with a worker already, each of which only requires a single CLI command:

+    - **Local**: `prefect worker start -t process -p local-work`
+    - **Docker**: `prefect worker start -t docker -p docker-work`

+    Note that each of these commands will automatically create an appropriately typed work pool with default settings.

 ## Initializing a project